Vsomera/JobBox/README.md

 ### **💾 Save for Later**

--   Bookmark jobs in custom lists (e.g., "Remote Roles", "Tech Startups")
+-   Bookmark jobs to manage in Application Tracker

 ### **🔍 Unified Search**